Ray Perkins: Coaching career

+After one year out of football, working in real estate, Perkins was hired as a receivers coach at Mississippi State University.

-Perkins coached in the NFL as an assistant for the New England Patriots (1974–1977) and San Diego Chargers (1978) before becoming head coach of the New York Giants from 1979 to 1982.
-Although he only had one winning season, he helped build the team that his successor, Bill Parcells, won two Super Bowls with in 1986 and 1990.
-Perkins hired future NFL head coaches Parcells, Bill Belichick and Romeo Crennel as young assistants, and was the first NFL coach for future Most Valuable Player and Hall of Fame linebacker Lawrence Taylor and future Super Bowl Most Valuable Player Phil Simms.
+Perkins next coached in the NFL as an assistant for the New England Patriots (1974–1977) and San Diego Chargers (1978) before becoming head coach of the New York Giants from 1979 to 1982.
+In his third season, he led the Giants to the playoffs for the first time in 18 years.
+Although this would be his only winning season, he helped build the team that his successor, Hall of Famer Bill Parcells, won two Super Bowls with in 1986 and 1990.
+Perkins hired future NFL head coaches Parcells, Bill Belichick (member of the NFL 100th Anniversary All-Time Team), and Romeo Crennel as young assistants.
+He was the first NFL coach for future Most Valuable Player and Hall of Fame linebacker Lawrence Taylor, who Perkins personally scouted before selecting Taylor in the draft, and future Super Bowl Most Valuable Player Phil Simms.
+Parcells and Belichick consider Perkins a mentor, and Parcells has said Perkins was the only reason he was in pro football.

 When Bryant retired after the 1982 season, Perkins took on the daunting task of succeeding him at Alabama.
 He coached the Crimson Tide for four years from 1983 to 1986, compiling a record of 32–15–1.
-However, he went 5–6 in 1984, the school's first losing season since 1957, the year before Bryant's tenure began.
-Although he won three bowl games during his tenure, it was far short of what Alabama fans had come to expect.
+However, he went 5–6 in 1984, the school's first losing season since 1957, the year before Bryant arrived in Tuscaloosa.
+His teams never won more than four games in SEC play.
+Although he went to three bowl games and won them all during his tenure, it was far short of what Alabama fans had come to expect.
 Increasing pressure from boosters and alumni at Alabama made Perkins receptive to a lucrative contract offer from the Tampa Bay Buccaneers after the 1986 Alabama season.

 Perkins served as head coach and general manager of the Tampa Bay Buccaneers from 1987 to 1990.
-Some of his former college players got a chance to play for him in the NFL: QB Mike Shula, Kurt Jarvis, and linebacker Keith McCants.
+Some of his former college players got a chance to play for him in the NFL: quarterback Mike Shula, Kurt Jarvis, and linebacker Keith McCants.
 His career coaching record in the NFL was 42–75.
 He never won more than five games in Tampa Bay; his tenure came during an NFL-record streak of 12 consecutive 10-loss seasons.
-He was fired midway through the 1990 season, and replaced by his offensive coordinator, fellow Alabama alumnus Richard Williamson.
+He was fired in December of the 1990 season, and replaced by his offensive coordinator, fellow Alabama alumnus Richard Williamson.

 Perkins returned to college coaching at Arkansas State University in 1992.
-After just one year, Perkins became the offensive coordinator of the New England Patriots, serving under Bill Parcells from 1993 to 1996.
-He also spent 1997 with the Oakland Raiders as an offensive coordinator.
+After just one year, Perkins became the offensive coordinator of the New England Patriots, serving under Bill Parcells from 1993 to 1996, including Super Bowl XXXI.
+He also spent 1997 with the Oakland Raiders as an offensive coordinator, a difficult season where he was in conflict with owner Al Davis.